 The head of state instructed Chairman of the State Control Committee Leonid Anfimov to make sure the decisions to improve oversight and inspection efforts get fulfilled.
 “Remember that wise organization of the oversight system is a vital factor for bringing in investors.
 Life itself wants us to optimize the number of inspectors and revise their guidelines.
 This is why the decree on improving oversight and inspection activities has been passed.
 It is necessary to shift the focus of auditing agencies towards the prevention of violations,” the President stressed.

 Random checks should be organized only if information about violations has been documented.
 “If your tip fails to produce results, blame yourselves.
 If you detect violations, issue instructions to fix them unless criminal violations are detected.
 But keep the company running.
-Its manager should take responsibility and think how he or she should respond to your remarks,” Alexander Lukashenko said.
+Its manager should take responsibility and think how he or she should respond to your remarks,” Aleksandr Lukashenko said.

 In his words, it feels good when the state budget receives money earned by actions of law enforcement agencies and inspectors.
 “But consequences of such actions nearly always have a greater effect.
 The state budget receives much less afterwards than the fines bring.
 Inspectors and law enforcement agencies should pay more attention to legislation and the punishments legislation specifies.
 Punishments should be handed out in line with the law.
 We have to live by law instead of unwritten rules,” the President said.

-Alexander Lukashenko remarked that fines and other punishments should be commensurate with the nature of the offence and should take into account the economic state of the company.
+Aleksandr Lukashenko remarked that fines and other punishments should be commensurate with the nature of the offence and should take into account the economic state of the company.
 Punishments should have a warning effect.